AirConsole/airconsole-construct2/README.md

 # AirConsole Construct2
 Construct2 plugin second generation for AirConsole version 1.7.0

+AirConsole can be visited on www.airconsole.com and is a great way for unique game experience using your smartphones as controllers
+Construct 2 is a great 2D game creation tool that allows anybody, with or without coding experiences, to start developping their own games

 ## Installation
 [Download the plugin](c2airconsole.c2addon) and drag and drop it into Construct 2

 More information about the plugin:

 http://developers.airconsole.com/#/guides/construct2

+## Version 1.7.0.16
+* Added OnDeviceMotion trigger
+* Added GetPremium action
+* Added Vibrate action
+* Added MotionData expression

 ## Version 1.7.0.15
 * Added ability to get device ID that is currently being used (Controller function)